The Loud House Movie: Plot

+Lela returns safely with the Louds, who are celebrated for saving the town.
+Lincoln refuses the crown, deciding to give it, and the title of Duke - with the Louds' ancestors' blessings - to Angus.
+Lela drops Morag on an island filled with noisy seals, ending her reign of terror.
 After helping repair the village, the Loud family says goodbye to Angus and the villagers and sets sail back home to Royal Woods.
-Bobby arrives to reunite with Lori only to find that she left.
+Just as the Louds leave Loch Loud, Bobby arrives to reunite with Lori, only to find out that she left.
 Clyde welcomes Lincoln back to Royal Woods with some duke-themed cream puffs.

-During the credits, still images are shown that include, but are not limited to, the Duke's ghost riding Lela, Bobby reuniting with Lori, Leni contacting Scott online, Lincoln winning a 3rd place trophy at a magic show, Lela having laid three eggs, and Angus and the ghosts deciding to rescue Morag, who now works as the groundskeeper, succeeding Angus, albeit with Lela keeping her in line.
+During the credits, still images are shown that include but are not limited to the Duke's ghost riding Lela, Bobby reuniting with Lori, Leni contacting Scott online, Lincoln winning a 3rd place trophy at a magic show, Lela having laid three eggs, and Angus and the ghosts deciding to rescue Morag, who now works as the groundskeeper with Lela keeping her in line.

 Production

 Development

 On March 28, 2017, Paramount Pictures' president Marc Evans announced a film based on the series originally set for a theatrical release on February 7, 2020.
 However, in January 2019, Paramount removed the film from their schedule.
 On February 5, 2019, it was announced that the film would instead be produced for release on Netflix.

 Paramount president Marc Evans announced that, during San Diego Comic-Con, the studio will work closely with Viacom's TV brands, most notably Nickelodeon, which includes this movie.
 When the film was first announced at Comic-Con 2017, series creator Chris Savino stated that the film would be non-canon to the show.
 Dave Needham later contradicted Savino's claim stating that it is canon since Lily is still in her diaper appearance.
 In a later interview on the Nerds Social Club Podcast, Needham states that this film takes place during the summer somewhere between "Coupe Dreams" and "Schooled!"

 Savino had no involvement on the film after being fired from the show due to sexual harassment allegations back in October 2017.
 In January 2021, it was announced that the film would be part of Netflix's 2021 film lineup.
 The film's cast and crew were revealed in April 2021, confirming the entire main cast will be reprising their roles from the show, including new members such as David Tennant, Billy Boyd, and Michelle Gomez.
 Michael Rubiner, Brian Robbins and Ramsey Naito serve as executive producers.